stephenyang5/iLIR-scraper/README.md

 5. cleanup() - deletes files and file structure generated from previous pipeline runs

+condense.py holds scripts use for filtering data for various other work such as filtering for motif families GLAND4 and 4d06 or combining all fasta sequences into a single word file.

 Refer to the individual files for more in detail commenting

 Please email stephen_c_yang@brown.edu if you have any questions or suggestions!